 The extent of financial hardship for people with disabilities, as outlined in this Brief, is substantial; yet the degree of hardship is likely even higher than estimated by the ALICE measures.
 There are two reasons for this.
 First, the Household Survival Budget includes the cost of household basics for all households, yet research shows that costs for households that include someone with a disability are higher than average.
-Second, nearly 3 million people with disabilities were excluded from the ALICE analysis in 2019 because they lived in Census-defined "group quarters": 2 million in institutional group quarters (such as nursing homes or correctional facilities) and almost 800,000 in non-institutional group quarters (such as group homes, college dormitories, or military barracks).
+Second, almost 38,350 people with a disability in Connecticut were excluded from the ALICE analysis in 2019 because they lived in Census-defined "group quarters": nearly 25,300 in institutional group quarters (such as nursing homes or correctional facilities); and almost 13,100 in non-institutional group quarters (such as group homes, college dormitories, or military barracks).
 Because the cost of living in these settings differs substantially from the cost of living in a household, their ALICE status cannot be determined.
 This Brief also does not include people experiencing homelessness, who are not counted in the ACS.